 You want guests to be able to interact ahead of the wedding

 Maybe you’re inviting people from all different parts of your life and worried no one will know each other.
 Or, you KNOW they’ll have a blast together and want them to start the conversation early.

-In any case, a Facebook group or event is tempting for some because it provides a way for guests to introduce themselves in the discussion section, if they are inclined, and look through the invitation list to get a feel for who’ll be there.
+In any case, a Facebook event for a wedding is tempting, because it provides a way for guests to introduce themselves in the discussion section, if they are inclined, and look through the invitation list to get a feel for who’ll be there.

 We surveyed over 800 wedding guests and learned that knowing who else is invited is the number one request of wedding guests.
 It allows them to confidently reach out to other friends inside (or outside) their circles when planning things like flights, hotels, and more.
 This avoids the dreaded “Oh, I didn’t know you weren’t invited.
 Maybe it’s still in the mail!” conversation.

 Of course, as popular as Facebook is, it’s very possible not everyone will have an account, or they simply don’t check Facebook anymore.
 And in recent updates, the discussion section has taken a back seat in Facebook’s design– something that’s important for your guests!

 You want a convenient and casual planning solution